jtheisen/sqlizer/readme.md

 Query building would throw an exception on calling this method on non-array
 elements:

-    .where(o => i.any())   // compiles but throws at query build time
+    .where(o => i.asSet().any())   // compiles but throws at query build time

 # The right level of abstraction

 Nobody wants to write SQL itself, even if it was type-safe and would integrate nicely into a host language like JavaScript.
 One wants at least *some* abstraction on top of that, the most common for ORMs being implict joins through navigational properties.

-On the other hand, it shouldn't be entirely mystical how the SQL is being generated and the resulting SQL should resemble the original query to make debugging easier.
+On the other hand, it shouldn't be entirely mystical how the SQL is being generated and the resulting SQL should resemble the original query to make diagnostics easier: Analyzing an SQL statement's query plan is certainly not something unusual, and for that we want to understand the SQL that led to it.

 ## We want to query graphs, not tables

-One common thing is that ORM query results are technically graphs (with relationships being the edges), whereas SQL results are usually flat tables.
+ORM query results are technically graphs (with relationships being the edges), whereas SQL results are usually flat tables.
 Sql Server can indeed return subgraphs (or rather subtrees, but that's close enough) by returning XML or JSON, but I don't know to what extent that's common in other database servers.

 ### Named elements